andrewkember/dev.kemli/content/commonplace.md

 > I pointed to my head.
 “This is where nice comes from,” I said.
 Then, I put my hand over my heart.
 “This is where kind comes from.”

 (Thanks, [Wil Wheaton, 2021](https://wilwheaton.net/2021/11/whenever-possible-be-the-person-you-needed-in-your-life/))

+### Responsibilities and boundaries

+* Poor planning on your part does not necessitate an emergency on mine.
+(Thanks, Titus)
+* Not my circus, not my monkeys (i.e. It's none of my business)
+* Unless: It's not my fault but it is my problem.

 ## Things